siemens/ros-sharp/README.md

  - Copy the [RosSharp folder](https://github.com/EricVoll/ros-sharp/tree/master/Unity3D/Assets) into the Assets Folder of your project
  - Configure the RosBridgeClientUWP.dll to be used for the WSA platform and disable it for all other platforms
  - Configure the RosBridgeClient.dll to be excluded for the WSA platform.
- - Configure the External/NewtonSoft.Json.dll to be excluded from ALL platforms (you can leave External/Newtonsoft.Bson.dll as it is)
  - Copy the [NewtonSoft AOT version](https://github.com/EricVoll/ros-sharp/tree/master/ProjectSetup/RosSharpUnity/Assets/Plugins) into your project (e.g. Assets/Plugins) You don't have to configure any targetplatforms as with the RosBridgeclient(UWP) dlls, since they should be configured correctly.

-It is important to keep the NewtonSoft.Json.dll in the RosSharp/Plugins/External folder, to "trick" Unity during development time that a compatible version of NewtonSoft.Json is present.
-This version is not AOT compilable and will not work in UWP applications using the IL2CPP backend.
-When building the "Game" Unity ignores this non-AOT-compilable version of NewtonSoft.Json.dll and uses the AOT-Version of NewtonSoft.Json instead, which will work.

 With this setup your project should work in Editor Mode and in UWP-Mode.